iifl-logo

 To

-The Members of
+The Members of Bank of Baroda

-Report on the Audit of the Standalone Financial Statements
+Report on the Audit of the Standalone Financial Statements Opinion

-1. We have audited the accompanying Standalone Financial Statements of Bank of Baroda ("the Bank"), which comprise the Balance Sheet as at March 31,2025, the Profit and Loss Account, Cash Flow Statement for the year then ended, and Notes to the Standalone Financial Statements including Significant Accounting Policies and other explanatory information, in which are included the returns for the year ended on that date of the Head office (including various Verticals and Corporate Centre located in Mumbai), 22 Zonal offices, 20 branches and 1 Specialized Integrated Treasury Branch audited by us, 3105 domestic branches (including 3 offices) audited by the respective Statutory Branch Auditors and 29 foreign branches audited by the respective Local Auditors.
-The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India (‘RBI).
+Policies and other explanatory information, in which are included the returns for the year ended on that date of the Head office (including various Verticals and Corporate Centre located in Mumbai), 25 Zonal offices, 20 branches and 1 Specialized Integrated Treasury Branch audited by us, 3560 domestic branches audited by the respective Statutory Branch Auditors and 26 foreign branches audited by the respective Local Auditors.
+The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India ("RBI").
+Also incorporated in the Balance Sheet, the Profit and Loss Account and Statement of Cash Flow are the returns from 5066 domestic branches and 1 foreign branch which have not been subjected to audit.
+These unaudited branches and other offices account for

-In our opinion and to the best of our information and according to explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Banking Regulation Act 1949 (the "Act"), in the manner so required for the Bank and are in conformity with the accounting principles generally accepted in India and:
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Banking Regulation Act 1949 (the "Act"), in the manner so required for the Bank and are in conformity with the accounting principles generally accepted in India and:

-a) the Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the necessary particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at March 31,2025;
+a) the Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the necessary particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at March 31, 2026;

 c) the Cash Flow statement gives a true and fair view of the cash flows for the year ended on that date.